Elosport Capão Bonito

-Elosport Capão Bonito, or simply Elosport, was a Brazilian football team based in Capão Bonito, São Paulo.
+Elosport Capão Bonito, or simply Elosport, is a Brazilian football team based in Capão Bonito, São Paulo.
 Founded in 1993, it played in Campeonato Paulista Segunda Divisão.

 History

 The club was founded on 10 May 1993, and professionalized its football department in 1997, after joining the Federação Paulista de Futebol.

 Stadium

 Elosport Capão Bonito play their home games at Estádio Doutor José Sidney Cunha.
 The stadium has a maximum capacity of 6,740 people.